JudahMantell/SceneForge-Docs/SceneForge-Docs/docs/sceneControls.md

 * `Refresh Project` reloads the database of objects and textures, allowing for importing new assets while the application is running.
 This will cause the VR display to fade to black for a moment, allowing all the new assets to be loaded in without dropping frames.
 * `Reveal Project` opens a Windows Explorer window at the project directory.
 * `Scripting` is a feature coming in future releases.
-* After the scene is finished loading, there is also an option for camera smoothing.
+* After the scene is finished loading, there is also an option for `Camera Smoothing.
 This adds smoothing to the desktop view camera.
 It has no affect in VR, but might affect performance.
+* When the camera is activated, there is an option for `Mobile Cam`.
+This enables the mobile app functionality that isn't available just yet.

 ## Navigating the Scene
 **To move around the scene, you have three options.**